-What they are: During the application process for panels, when the material is pulled from the window out, hasty work can create stress marks, or wrinkled lines, in the corners around the windows.
+What they are: During the application process for panels, the material is pulled from the window out.
+Hasty work can create stress marks, or wrinkled lines, in the corners around the windows.

 #3 Bagginess in the Seat Covers

 What they are: Bagginess in a seat cover is when the cover does not fit tight over the foam underneath.
-This can happen for several reasons but primarily because the cover pattern that a shop is using is too loose to start with.
+This can happen for several reasons but primarily because the cover pattern that a shop is using is too loose.
 Shops will often break apart an old seat cover to create the pattern for the new seat covers.
-This is faster than making a new pattern from scratch but, because of wear or a poor original pattern, the new seat cover ends up being too loose.
+This is faster than making a new pattern from scratch, but – because of wear or a poor original pattern – the new seat cover ends up being too loose.

-Other reasons you might end up with a baggy cover is that the stitching has not been done correctly.
+Another reason why you might end up with a baggy cover is that the stitching has been done incorrectly.
 The blind stitch (the stitch running through the center of the seat connecting the two fabric pieces) should have 8 stitches per inch.
-Having fewer stitches than that can lead to pulls in the fabric over time.
+Having fewer stitches can lead to pulls in the fabric over time.

 What to look for: Bagginess in the seat cover is easiest to see looking at the seats from an angle with light shining on them.
 You can also run your fingers across the seat and easily feel them if they are present.